 At your appointment

-Our physician will review your records and examine you.
-After the exam, the physician will discuss your options, make recommendations for your care and answer any questions you have about your condition and diagnosis.
+Our cancer specialists will review your records and examine you.
+After the exam, the cancer specialists will discuss your options, make recommendations for your care and answer any questions you have about your condition and diagnosis.